Well-kept, challenging course with lots of hills and some trees.

 Great Course, longest drives I've seen

-Pros: Turner Park is all about the hills & valleys.
+Pros: Turner Park is one of the oldest, if not the oldest disc golf park in DFW and it's still all about little hills & valleys.
 This course is wide open for first 4 holes, then you enter the wooded glen around a narrow but surprisingly deep, clear creek.
 Turner has the best steel bridges (in DFW) to cross said creek and you'll need them.
 Hole #10 crosses the same creek 4 times!
-Little Creek is narrow but deep, so you can easily get your disc after you've 'washed' it in the creek.
+Little Creek is narrow but only 2-4ft deep, so you can easily get your disc after you've 'washed' it in the creek.

-Cons: Whole lotta traffic racing around the streets & police cruisers watching the traffic?
-If you DO NOT want a long walk work out, this course is NOT for you!
+Cons: If you DO NOT want a long walk work out, this course is NOT for you!
 Hole#18 at the long set, is 1000ft !!
 Holes #13-17 are all over 400ft and they too are up and down hills.
 That Said, I loved this course.

-Other Thoughts: I will be back to play this course.
-I love Hole #7 as you throw across across a shaded, green grass valley (with a 24ft drop then back up 18ft.) #7 is only 207ft so it's Ace-able and I want that Ace!
+Other Thoughts: I went back to play Turner.
+It's a great course well laid out.
+I still love Hole #7 with the shaded, green grass valley (with a 24ft drop then back up 18ft.) #7 is only 207ft in the short set.
+Ao it's Ace-able.
+When we were there, #7 was in the long set, protected by trees and nobody hit an Ace.

 Fun and challenging